-- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-60.
-Fill the anti-freeze solution to the coolant as required. - (1) Check if the parking brake is locked (With the parking switch ON). - (2) Check if the gear selector lever is in the neutral position. - (3) Turn the starting switch to ON position, and wait the preheater pilot lamp OFF.
+- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-58.
+Fill the anti-freeze solution to the coolant as required. - (1) Check if the parking brake switch is in the LOCK position. - (2) Check if the gear selector lever is in the neutral position. - (3) Turn the starting switch to ON position, and wait the preheater pilot lamp OFF.

 - When the preheater warning lamp is turned ON, the preheating function is actuated within 10~45 seconds in accordance with temperature of the air intake manifold. - (4) Start the engine by turning the starting switch to START position after the preheater pilot lamp OFF. - (5) Release starting switch immediately after starting engine.
-The starting switch will automatically return to the ON position. - After engine started, the preheating function is actuated to reduce the white smoke.
+The starting switch will automatically return to the ON position. - \ After engine started, the preheating function is actuated to reduce the white smoke.